outworkers/morpheus/README.md

 used to.

-We've taken it up ourselves to produce the highest quality database integration tooling for all Scala users, currently hitting that bar for Cassandra and MongoDB.
+We've taken it up ourselves to produce the highest quality database integration tooling for all Scala users, currently hitting that bar for Cassandra, Neo4J and MongoDB.
 But why stop there?

 Using morpheus